 Test the playback to ensure smooth viewing across devices.

-To stop the stream, disconnect from the RTMP server using your broadcasting software.
-If the reconnectWindow expires or the maximum stream duration (8 hours) is reached, the stream will automatically switch to idle or disabled status.
+To stop the stream, disconnect from the RTMP server.
+If the reconnectWindow expires or stream duration hits 8 hours, the stream auto-switches to idle or disabled status.

-A scalable live-streaming platform comprises components like a streaming server (handles protocols like RTMP, WebRTC), an API layer (manages streams and metadata), a client interface (supports playback and interaction), security systems (encryption, authentication), and performance optimization tools (CDNs, load balancers).
+A streaming server (RTMP/WebRTC), an API layer (manages streams and metadata), a client interface (playback, interaction), security systems (encryption, auth), and performance tools (CDNs, load balancers).